ssb22/adjuster/README.md

  : Cancels any earlier `--yarowsky-half-thorough` option in Makefile variables etc

 `--yarowsky-debug=`
- : Report the details of seed-collocation false positives if there are a large number of matches and at most this number of false positives (default 1).
-Occasionally these might be due to typos in the corpus, so it might be worth a check.
+ : Report the details of seed-collocation false positives if there are a large number of matches and a small number of false positives, default 1000:1 (setting a single number N is equivalent to 1000:N, where N=0 omits reporting, otherwise use two numbers with a : separator).
+Occasionally these mismatches might be due to typos in the corpus, so it might be worth a check.

 `--allow-exceptions=`
  : Filename (or URL) of any known exeptions for `--yarowsky-debug` checks (default allow-exceptions.txt)